iclcv/icl/manual/modules/utils.rst

 We included the Pugi-XML parsing framework into the ICL source tree.
-Even though, this can be uses for XML file parsing and creation, ICL provides a much simpler tool for XML-based configuration files, the **utils::ConfigFile** class.
+Even though, this can be uses for XML file parsing and creation, ICL provides a much simpler tool for XML-based configuration files, the :icl:`ConfigFile` class.
 This is documented in an extra chapter of the tutorial (see :ref:`config-file-tutorial`)